georghegel/avito_poc/README.md

 order_info = "<script>vulnerable_payload();</script>"; # we can show it by simple alert(1);
 ```

-This type of vulnerability could lead to execution of arbitrary code, apparently.<br>
+This type of vulnerability could lead to execution of arbitrary code, for sure.
+And The Lord knows what will happen next.<br>

 ### Error Handlers